mike-lischke/antlr4wasm/readme.md

 Installing the emscripten SDK usually requires additional build tools (like XCode terminal tools on macOS), it is therefore recommended to use packager tools of your platform like [Homebrew](https://brew.sh/) on macOS or [Chocolatey](https://chocolatey.org/) on Windows.
 All details can be found in the [Emscripten documentation](https://emscripten.org/docs/getting_started/downloads.html).

+**Note:** The include path set in the VS Code project configuration file (`includePath`) must be adjusted to your local installation path of the Emscripten SDK!
+See the file `.vscode/c_cpp_properties.json` for details.

 ## Release Notes

 ### 0.1.0